 Also, take a look at the CD case cover:

 An image of Union City taken from the comic book with a miniature of the original cover on the side.
-Also good at invoking the urban oppression in the game.
+Also good at invoking the urban oppression of Union City.

 But let’s boot this sucker, shall we?

 This is the intro to the CD-ROM version.
-The floppy disk version came with a comic book by Dave Gibbons detailing the events that led up to the beginning of game: you play as Robert Foster (named after a brand of Australian “beer”), a man who has grown in a post-apocalyptic Australian Outback region called the Gap and one day, he’s kidnapped by Security forces from a dystopian city called Union City and brought back to said city, but on the way back, the copter he was travelling in, crashes and he escapes.
+The floppy disk version came with a comic book by Dave Gibbons detailing the events that led up to the beginning of game: you play as Robert Foster (named after a brand of Australian “beer”), a man who grew in a post-apocalyptic Australian Outback region called the Gap and one day, he’s kidnapped by the Security forces of a dystopian city called Union City and brought back to said city.
+But on the way, the helicopter he was travelling in, crashes and he escapes.
 Now, Foster not only has to avoid the Security forces but he also has to find the reason behind his kidnapping and his link to the city.

-You see, the copter crash at the beginning not only serves as a story element, but also as means to isolate the characters from the rest of the city.
-In fact, the playable areas are limited to just three levels of a single city tower (besides a fourth and final area), so it won’t be possible to explore the rest of the city and to interact with a lot of characters.
+You see, the helicopter crash at the beginning of the game not only serves as a story element, but also as means to isolate all the characters from the rest of the city.
+In fact, the playable areas are limited to just 3 floors of a single city tower (besides a fourth and final area), so it won’t be possible to explore the rest of the city or to interact with a lot of characters.

-And talking about the NPCs, they’re all well written and fleshed out enough to help create a proper atmosphere.
-I find it funny that the protagonist and his companion, Joey, speak with an American accent and the rest of the characters have British accents, despite the fact that the game’s story occurs in Australia.
+And talking about the NPCs, they’re all well written and fleshed out enough to help create a proper atmosphere and story.
+I find it funny that Foster and his companion, Joey, speak with an American accent and the rest of the characters have British accents, despite the fact that the game’s story occurs in Australia.
 Still the voice-over is not bad, despite some bad voice acting here and there.

 The humour is quite sarcastic, especially at the beginning.
 But as the story progresses, the tone gets more and more serious, but at least it doesn’t get as depressing as in The Dig.

 And about our protagonist Foster: despite speaking with an American accent, he doesn’t look like an outsider.
-In fact, with his long coat and slicked hairstyle, he blends perfectly with the rest of the NPCs.
-In fact in the intro, he immediately stands out compared with his tribesmen at the Gap.
+In fact, with his long coat and slicked hairstyle, he blends perfectly with the rest of the NPCs as opposed in the intro, where he immediately stands out compared with his tribesmen at the Gap.

-The soundtrack is quite good and is usually well tied to the game’s atmosphere, although I found the LINC Space theme a bit too upbeat for the sections it’s used.
-But the rest of the themes all fit in well with the game.
+The soundtrack is quite good and is usually well tied to the game’s atmosphere, although I found the LINC Space theme a bit too upbeat for the sections is used.
+But the rest of the themes all fit well with the game.

-The game graphics are also quite good, with most of the backgrounds drawn by Dave Gibbons and featuring good animation throughout.
+The game graphics are also quite good, specially with most of the backgrounds drawn by Dave Gibbons and featuring good animation throughout the game.
 It really conveys the urban oppression and decadence commonly found in the cyberpunk genre.

-And talking about the cyberpunk elements, this game explores most of them, if not all (virtual reality, trans-humanism, human nature vs. technology, etc.) The story is heavily inspired by Aldous Huxley’s Brave New World and George Orwell’s 1984 and it shows.
+And talking about the cyberpunk elements and themes, this game explores most of them, if not all (virtual reality, trans-humanism, human nature vs. technology, etc.) The story is heavily inspired by Aldous Huxley’s Brave New World and George Orwell’s 1984 and it shows.

-The puzzles aren’t too hard, albeit with a bit of backtracking and pixel hunting, but any gamer experienced with graphic adventures shouldn’t have any problems with it.
-Also despite the playable areas not being too big, the game still has a proper length to it.
-Apart from all of these nitpicks, I highly recommend it, even if you’re not a cyberpunk fan.
+The puzzles aren’t too hard, albeit with a bit of backtracking and pixel hunting, but any player experienced with graphic adventures shouldn’t have much problems with it.
+Also, despite the playable areas not being too large, the game still has a proper length to it.
+And apart from all of these nitpicks, I still highly recommend it, even if you’re not a cyberpunk fan.
 At the end, you can see why it became a cult classic.

 In 2003, Revolution released the game as freeware, which made it possible for ScummVM to support it.
-You can easily find it almost everywhere in the Internet, but I recommend downloading it from the ScummVM homepage here or from GOG.com here.
+You can easily find it almost everywhere in the Internet, but I recommend downloading it from the ScummVM homepage here, from GOG.com here or from Steam here.
 You can also get the remastered version for iOS here.

 And you can also get an enhanced soundtrack by James Woodcock to use with ScummVM here.

-So, what do you think about Beneath a Steel Sky or cyberpunk games in general?
+So, what do you think of Beneath a Steel Sky or any cyberpunk game in general?
 Leave your comments below.
 Next time, it’s Easter!
 And you know what that means.
 Until then, keep on playing and surfing the cyberspace.